gungnir888/drf-openapi/README.md

 #### Apply deprecated to your old ApiView

-If you want mark your view as deprecated, just add the attribute `deprecated = True` to it:
+If you want to mark your view as deprecated, just add the attribute `deprecated = True` to it:

 ```
 from drf_openapi.views import AdvanceApiView